maud-lv/maud-lv/README.md

-- 👋 Hi, I’m @maud-lv I'm based in France, I'm a Program Manager working with developer communities and I'm learning to code.
-I work at Microsoft and I'm a volunteer organizer at @PyLadiesParis
+- 👋 Hi, I’m @maud-lv I'm based in France, I'm a Content Developer at Microsoft and I'm a volunteer organizer at @PyLadiesParis
-- 👀 I’m interested in Python and Open Source
-- 🌱 I’m currently learning Python.
-I just completed a nanodegree on programming for data science with SQL and Python
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: ping me on Twitter @maudstweets